samchaineau/llm_slerp_generation/README.md

 ![merge](analytics_mistral_7B/merging.jpg)

 The merging could occur at different level of the model architecture.
+This parameter is referred as "layer cutoff".
+Also, to ensure that a prompt is not completely merged, you can define a part of the sequence at the beginnig and/or at the end to be kept unchanged.
+It is more efficient for Instruct-based Models where the starting part of the prompt should be always reminded.

-One downside is that it strongly relies on the underlying forward pass of the used model, requiring you to carefully rewrite the "merged" process depending on the chosen model.
+One downside of this methodology is that it strongly relies on the underlying forward pass of the used model, requiring you to carefully rewrite the "merged" process depending on the chosen model.
 Another downside is the necessity of recomputing attention masks and possibly positional embeddings at each step.

+The main advantage is its simplicity.

 ## Results and first comments

+I conducted experiments on a Mistral 7B Instruct V0.2 model.
+My experiment is split in two steps.

+### Next Token Generation
-I conducted experiments on a Mistral 7B model.
-My experiments is conducted on 5k texts randomly picked from the CNN daily mail datasets.
+First I conducted tokens' generations on 5k texts randomly picked from the CNN daily mail datasets

-I compare top 5 predictions of a base model kept unchanged and several variations of the merged model at inference.
+I compare top 5 predictions of a base model kept unchanged and several variations (different layer cutoffs) of the merged model at inference.
 Using the huggingface pipeline helps me to easily run variations.
-I apply it on sequence of different lentghs (4, 8, 16, 32, 64, 128, 256, 512, 1024 and 2048) and apply the merge more or less early in the attention layers' module (referred as layer cut) with a max of 32.
+I apply it on sequence of different lentghs (4, 8, 16, 32, 64, 128, 256, 512, 1024 and 2048).

-I may have not written it very properly at this stage so the time gain might change as we could re think more broadly the model forward pass if using such merging procedure.
+Overall, merging tokens does not dramatically change the quality of the predictions and this is even more the case for shallower layers.
+This is also supported by a recent paper from Stanford proving that we could drop up to 40% of the layers (especially the last one) without seeing a decrease in quality.

-### Accuracy for the first predicted tokens
+#### Accuracy for the first predicted tokens

 ![Accuracy](analytics_mistral_7B/accuracy.png)